mvysny/ev-fi/_posts/2019-11-28-charging-network-in-finland.md

 A virtual roaming operator:
 they don't have own chargers but they have a lot of roaming agreements, and they will take a small fee on top.
-Sometimes the fee is significant, for example CSDD charging in Latvia costs 0,15€/min both natively with CSDD app and with IONITY, but 0,273€/min with PlugSurfing (that's still a decent price though).
+Sometimes the fee is significant, for example CSDD charging in Latvia costs 0,15€/min natively with the e-mobi app, but 0,273€/min with PlugSurfing (that's still a decent price though).

 I keep PlugSurfing as a "save my ass" option - if there is no other way to charge,